 The two-plane erase command (60h-D1h) may erase the selected blocks in parallel from each plane, with setting the 1st and 2nd block address by (60h-D1h) & (60h-D0h) command and then erase two selected blocks from NAND array.
-Please refer to "Figure 34.
-AC Waveforms for Two-plane Erase (ONFI)" for details.
+Please refer to the waveforms of two-plane erase for details.